 If the bleeding is severe or you are uncertain as to how to deal with it, make sure your consult a veterinarian.

-If the problem has been caused by “quicking” with nail trimming too short, applying a little Kwik-Stop Powder to the cut surface of the nail can serve to cauterize it to stem the bleeding.
+If the problem has been caused by “quicking” when the nail has been trimmed too short, then you can try Kwik-Stop.
+Applying a little Kwik-Stop Powder to the cut surface of the nail can serve to cauterize it and thus stem the bleeding.

-Additionally, these types of nail injuries are very, very painful, sometimes even more painful than if the dog had actually broken his toe, so this all needs to be remedied.
+Additionally, these types of nail injuries are very, very painful, sometimes even more painful than if the dog had actually broken his toe.
+So this all needs to be remedied.